hey-arny/cisco-automation/python/cisco-ios/ios-scp/README.md

 python3 ios-scp.py --yes
 ```

 ## Notes

-- Every non commented out  file in `iosfiles.txt` is uploaded to every active device in `hosts.txt`!
+- Every uncommented file in `iosfiles.txt` is uploaded to every active device in `hosts.txt`!
 - A failed MD5 check marks the device as failed.